 Section 5.031 In permitting a new conditional use or the alteration of an existing Conditional Use for uses other than a needed housing type, the Planning Commission may impose, in addition to those standards and requirements expressly specified by this Ordinance, additional conditions which the Planning Commission considers necessary to protect the best interest of the surrounding area to the City as a whole.
-These conditions may include but are not limited :
+These conditions may include but are not limited:

-- (a) Adjustments to lot size or yard areas as needed to best accommodate the proposed use provided the lots or yard areas conform to the stated minimum dimensions for the subject zoning district. - (b) Limiting the height of buildings.
+(a) Adjustments to lot size or yard areas as needed to best accommodate the proposed use provided the lots or yard areas conform to the stated minimum dimensions for the subject zoning district.